-In reality a first edition includes all of the books that were published during the first publishing of the book.
-However, in the world of book collecting, most people refer to a first edition as the books that were published during the first printing of the first edition.
+In reality, a first edition includes all of the books that were published during the first printing.
+However, in the world of book collecting, most people refer to a first edition as the books that were published during the first printing of the first edition at whichever location it was first released.
 These books are commonly referred to as first/first, or 1st/1st.
+Additionally, books printed for the first time in a location separate from the original printing might be referred to by their country first.
+For example, an American book first published in the United Kingdom might be called a UK first edition.

 Many antique books have been reprinted by various publishers.
-This was very popular in the later part of the nineteenth century to the mid twentieth century.
-Although these books may appear as a first edition, first printing, generally they are simply reprints of the original work.
+This was very popular in the later part of the nineteenth century to the mid-twentieth century.
+Although these books may appear as a first edition, first printing, generally they're simply reprints of the original work.

 - Grosset and Dunlap